linbojin/spark-notes/research-papers/README.md

 # Spark Research Papers
 Apache Spark started as a research project at UC Berkeley in the AMPLab, which focuses on big data analytics.
-You can find more about the research behind Spark in the following papers:
+You can find more about the research behind Spark in the following papers.

 My favourite ones:

 * [Resilient Distributed Datasets: A Fault-Tolerant Abstraction for In-Memory Cluster Computing](Resilient Distributed Datasets A Fault Tolerant Abstraction for In-Memory Cluster Computing.pdf).
 Matei Zaharia, Mosharaf Chowdhury, Tathagata Das, Ankur Dave, Justin Ma, Murphy McCauley, Michael J. Franklin, Scott Shenker, Ion Stoica.
 NSDI 2012.
 April 2012.
 Best Paper Award.